officialGanesh/Collatz-Sequence/README.md

-# Solving the simplest impossible math problem 🔣
+# Solving The Simplest Impossible Math Problem 🔣

 ## Project Description
 In this project, we'll be solving the collatz-sequence through coding.